Azure/kubeflow-labs/5-tfjob/README.md

           restartPolicy: OnFailure
 ```

 No need to mount drivers nor specify any environment variable anymore.
+Note that we are note specifying `TfReplicaType` or `Replicas` as the default values are already what we want.

 #### How does this work?